jsburch83/jsburch83.github.io/_posts/2022-11-16-disa-stig-ubuntu-grub-auth-single-user-mode.md

 3. Then run **sudo update-grub**
 4. Reboot to see if it will boot like normal.
-5. Also make test and make sure it ask for authenication when trying to boot into recovery mode.
+5. Make sure you test trying boot into recovery mode or single user mode - to make sure the STIG is applied.

 # Resources:
 - [https://wiki.archlinux.org/title/Talk:GRUB/Tips_and_tricks#Password_protection_of_non_local_system_boot_options](https://wiki.archlinux.org/title/Talk:GRUB/Tips_and_tricks#Password_protection_of_non_local_system_boot_options)